PSDiffusion: Harmonized Multi-Layer Image Generation via Layout and Appearance Alignment: Methodology

 \subsection{Inter-Layer Dataset}

 To address the limitations of existing multi-layer datasets, we developed the dataset \textbf{Inter-Layer} through a human-centric curation pipeline.
-This dataset comprises 30,000 high-fidelity multi-layer compositions, each containing 3 - 6 layers with professional-grade alpha mattes and sophisticated inter-layer relationships.
+This dataset comprises 30K high-fidelity multi-layer compositions, each containing 3 - 6 layers with professional-grade alpha mattes and sophisticated inter-layer relationships.
 Recognizing the inadequacy of automated synthesis for achieving precise transparency channels and contextual coherence, we engaged professional designers in a multi-stage workflow.
-Curators systematically aggregated assets from diverse sources including web repositories, BG20K~\cite{li2022bridging}, MAGICK~\cite{Burgert_2024_CVPR}, and LayerDiffuse-generated transparent assets~\cite{zhang2024transparent}, followed by rigorous manual refinement.
-Designers optimized each composition through: (1) Spatial layout organization with an aesthetic consideration; (2) Physics-plausible interactions among all layers; (3) Global visual harmonization across all elements.
+Curators systematically curated assets from diverse sources including web repositories, BG20K~\cite{li2022bridging}, MAGICK~\cite{Burgert_2024_CVPR}, LayerDiffuse-generated transparent assets~\cite{zhang2024transparent} and Flux-generated assets~\cite{flux2024}, followed by rigorous manual refinement.
+Designers optimized each composition through: (1) Spatial layout organization with an aesthetic consideration; (2) Physics-plausible interactions among all layers, especially geometry and orientation consistency.
+Designers strategically select layer combinations from our extensive RGBA asset library whose spatial and geometry relationships are pre-aligned.
+Minor 2D rotational and shape adjustments are then applied to optimize spatial coherence and guarantee physics-plausible contacts.
+(3) Global visual harmonization of all elements.
+Designers perform comprehensive visual adjustments to maintain consistency between foreground objects and their contextual environment.
+This includes calibrating saturation, hue, contrast, resolution, sharpness and brightness to match surrounding conditions.
+Additionally, shadows and reflections are manually crafted according to environmental factors (e.g., water surfaces, lighting direction) to achieve photorealistic integration.
 This human-in-the-loop approach ensures both technical precision in alpha channel quality and visual consistency in multi-layer storytelling, significantly advancing beyond existing datasets' capabilities in layer complexity and visual authenticity.
-Some figures in our dataset are shown in Figure~\ref{dv_main}.
+Figure~\ref{dv_main} presents examples from our proposed dataset, highlighting its high quality, diverse multi-foreground layers, harmonized compositions, and consistent appearance.